 Its rich history dates back to the Middle Ages.
-Long story short, the city was saved from total destruction during World War II.
-The Allies, with an eye toward preserving the town’s beauty and historical significance, offered the mayor the opportunity to surrender peacefully (against Adolf Hitler’s wishes).
+Long story short, the city was saved from destruction during World War II.
+To preserve the town’s beauty and historical significance, the Allies offered the mayor the opportunity to surrender peacefully (against Adolf Hitler’s wishes).
 He agreed.

 To speed up the repair of the war damage the town did sustain, Rothenburg solicited donations from around the world and thanked donors with commemorative bricks that can be seen today in the town’s wall.
 Residents have fought (successfully) to keep developers out and history alive.

 Our guide said that this is one of the most photographed streets in Germany.

 The narrow streets prevent major road traffic, which accommodates tourism quite well.
 It’s the kind of town you could wander for ages, finding little shops and cafes around corners without getting too lost because it’s not that big.

 Our ship (I was on Uniworld’s Classic Christmas Markets river cruise) docked on the Main River at Kitzingen, where we boarded a bus to Rothenburg.
 The journey took an easy 45 minutes or so and was well worth it.

 As we entered the town from the bus, my heart began to pound as we walked up the cobblestone streets past what felt like a gazillion local boutiques.
 Would I have enough time to hit them all?